 Recommended Products for Sensitive Skin Tattoo Aftercare

 To care for your tattoo aftercare, choose soft cleansers, moisturizers, and ointments that have been designed specifically to be used on sensitive skin.
-I recommend you avoid these types of products that come with harmful chemicals and fragrancefree products.
-Because this can enhance allergies and irritation reactions.
+I recommend you avoid these types of products that come with harmful chemicals and fragrance-free products.
+Because this can enhance allergic reactions and irritation.
 These types of options are the perfect choice to reduce the risk of negative skin reactions.
+Aquaphors on tattoos are good for new-inked tattoos.

 Best Tips For Proper Sensitive-Skin Tattoo Aftercare